Neural network relief: a pruning algorithm based on neural activity: Experiments

 \subsection{VGG}

 We perform our experiments on VGG-13 and VGG-like (adapted version of VGG-16 for CIFAR-10 dataset that has one fully connected layer less) on CIFAR-10, CIFAR-100 and Tiny-ImageNet datasets.
-We also show in this section the effect of two optimizers -- Adam and SGD and two weight decay values on our pruning technique.
+We also show in this section the effect of two optimizers -- Adam \cite{kingma2014adam} and SGD and two weight decay values on our pruning technique.

-\paragraph{CIFAR-10/100.} \Cref{tab:vgg_results} shows that after the reduction of the weights to less than $2\%$ of the original number, the accuracy only drops by $0.1\%$, and that our approach outperforms others both in terms of pruned parameters and pruned FLOPs.
+\bmhead{CIFAR-10/100} Table \ref{tab:vgg_results} shows that after the reduction of the weights to less than $2\%$ of the original number, the accuracy only drops by $0.1\%$, and that our approach outperforms others both in terms of pruned parameters and pruned FLOPs.
+In Figure \ref{fig:vggnet_cifar10}, we show the final architecture after pruning and the level of sparsity by layer.
+It can be observed that NNrelief with Adam optimizer achieves a high level of filter sparsity even though it prunes kernels.

 We also perform pruning for standard VGG-13 on CIFAR-100 using 5 iterations, and considered three randomization seeds to provide reasonable statistical significance.
-The results from the different optimizers are presented in \Cref{fig:vgg13_results}.
+The results from the different optimizers are presented in Figure \ref{fig:vgg13_results}.
 The results show that Adam seems to perform the compression more aggressively, resulting in a higher compression rate, and also a slightly lower accuracy.
 The compression of about 14.5$\times$ after the fifth iteration without loss in accuracy is presented for Adam and weight decay $5\cdot 10^{-4}$, while SGD allows to train a network with higher accuracy, but after 5 iterations we obtain smaller compression (about $4.5\times$) and the decrease of accuracy by $0.5\%$ with the same weight decay.
-We obtain lower compression rate for both optimizers when the weight decay is lower ($10^{-4}$). \Cref{fig:vgg13_sgd_adam_weight-decay} shows the final architecture and sparsity that we achieve with Adam optimizer at the end of pruning procedure.
+We obtain a lower compression rate for both optimizers when the weight decay is lower ($10^{-4}$).
+Figure \ref{fig:vgg13_sgd_adam_weight-decay} shows the final architecture and sparsity that we achieve with Adam optimizer at the end of the pruning procedure.
 We observe a high level of filter sparsity with Adam, as also reported in \cite{mehta2019implicit}, but good compression is also obtained for the SGD optimizer.